-More than 3,500 survivors of super typhoon Yolanda from Leyte and Samar were given medical treatment through the collaboration of Philippine Air Force’s “Operation Salubong” and SM Foundation’s “Operation Tulong Express” programs at the Villamor Airbase in Pasay City.
+More than 3,500 survivors of super typhoon Yolanda from Leyte and Samar were given medical treatment through the collaboration of the Philippine Air Force’s “Operation Salubong” and SM Foundation’s “Operation Tulong Express” programs at the Villamor Airbase in Pasay City.

-The SM group has set up a P100 million calamity fund for all areas affected by typhoon Yolanda and the 7.2 magnitude in Bohol.
+The SM group has set up a P100 million calamity fund for all areas affected by typhoon Yolanda and the 7.2 magnitudes in Bohol.
 The fund will focus on rebuilding homes, community centers, schools, and churches, aside from providing immediate relief food packs and supplies.

 SM Foundation is the socio-civic arm of holding firm SM Investments Corporation which provides a host of services to the underprivileged within its host communities.
-SM Foundation’s Operation Tulong Express is an immediate response to natural calamities or disasters that provide victims with relief, aid and medical assistance.
+SM Foundation’s Operation Tulong Express is an immediate response to natural calamities or disasters that provide victims with relief, aid, and medical assistance.

 Date: Wednesday, November 27, 2013